The Scenic Charms of South Shore, Massachusetts

 Plimoth Patuxet Museums

-Experience the rich heritage of the Pilgrims and the Wampanoag at Plimoth Patuxet Museums in Plymouth, Massachusetts.
+Experience the rich history of the Pilgrims and Wampanoag at Plimoth Patuxet Museums, a living history museum in Plymouth, Massachusetts.

 Minute Man National Historical Park